QuentinGruber/h1z1-server/README.md

 ## Description

-Based on the work of @jseidelin on [soe-network](https://github.com/psemu/soe-network), h1z1-server is a library that emulate a h1z1(just survive) server.
+Based on the work of @jseidelin on [soe-network](https://github.com/psemu/soe-network), h1z1-server is a library that emulates an H1Z1: Just Survive server.

 ## Motivation